P.O. Box 1092

 The Election Department for Greensville County consists of a three member Electoral Board and the Voter Registrar.

 A voter registration application may be obtained from the registrar's office in person or by mail.
 Voter registration applications are also available at any DMV office, social service office, or health department.
-It is also possible to go online to the State Board of Elections website at www.sbe.virginia.gov to print a copy of a registration application.
+It is also possible to go online to the Department of Elections website at www.elections.virginia.gov to print a copy of a registration application.